Waleran de Beaumont, 1st Earl of Worcester: Early life

 Waleran was born in 1104, the elder of twin sons of Robert de Beaumont, 1st Earl of Leicester, and Elizabeth of Vermandois, Countess of Leicester.
 On their father's death in June 1118, the boys came into the wardship of King Henry I of England.
 They remained in his care till late in 1120 when they were declared adult and allowed to succeed to their father's lands by a division already arranged between the king and their father before his death.
-By the arrangement, Waleran succeeded to the county of Meulan upriver on the Seine from the Norman border, and the principal family Norman honors of Beaumont-le-Roger and Pont Audemer.
+By the arrangement, Waleran succeeded to the county of Meulan upriver on the Seine from the Norman border, and the principal family Norman honours of Beaumont-le-Roger and Pont Audemer.
 His great possessions included the forest of Brotonne, which was centred on his castle of Vatteville on the left bank of the Seine.
 As part of the family arrangement, Waleran also received a large estate in Dorset centred on the manor of Sturminster Marshall.